Environmental

 As climate change gains prominence as one of the most important issues on the global agenda, the aviation industry will continue to face increasing scrutiny on actions to mitigate its environmental footprint.

-With the return of air travel and as more countries ease restrictions, AirAsia's overall carbon emissions increased by almost five fold compared to 2021 levels.
+With global air travel returning to pre-pandemic levels, AirAsia's overall carbon emissions increased by almost three fold compared to 2022 levels.

 Roadmap Towards CO2 Reduction